 When you have more than the £14,250 threshold but less than the minimum £23,250 to get state funding, then you have to pay £1 a week care contribution for every £250 more than £14,250 you have up to the £23,250.

-When it comes to assets, such as shares or savings, these are included in the assessment of your capital and so, if your capital is more than £23,250 you are expected to pay your own fees.
+For those people with assets, such as shares or savings, these are included in the assessment of your capital and so, if your capital is more than £23,250 you are expected to pay your own fees.

 If you own your own home that is also included as capital but only if you do not have a partner living there who jointly owns the property.
 Jointly owned property is not included in the financial assessment while your partner is still living there after you move into a residential home.